 Corian Countertop Cost Guide

-Corian Solid Surface is a registered brand of material created by the DuPont Company in 1967.
+Corian is a registered brand created by the DuPont Company in 1967.
 Commonly referred to simply as Corian, this material looks like polished stone and comes in a wide variety of colors to match existing flooring and cabinetry.

 See why Corian is a popular countertop material and its costs.
 Then, be sure to connect with local remodeling contractors who can install Corian in your bathroom or kitchen.